Dick Leonard: Political career

-Later life and career
+Later life

-He was a trustee for the Association of London Housing Estates from 1973 to 1978, and from 1978 to 1981, Chairman of the Library Advisory Council.
+Leonard was a trustee for the Association of London Housing Estates from 1973 to 1978, and from 1978 to 1981, Chairman of the Library Advisory Council.
 From 1974 to 1985 he was Assistant Editor of The Economist.
 Leonard served as the Brussels and European Union correspondent in Brussels for The Observer (London) from 1989 to 1997.
 He was also the Brussels correspondent for Europe magazine from 1992 to 2003.

 He remained in Brussels until 2009, and wrote on Belgian politics in The Bulletin.
 He also wrote on European affairs in The Guardian (London), the Financial Times, the Times Literary Supplement and European Voice.
 He had also contributed to Prospect magazine, and leading newspapers in the US, Canada, Japan, India, Australia and New Zealand.
 From 1987 to 1994, Leonard was a European Advisor to The Publishers Association.

-He was a Visiting Professor at the Free University of Brussels from 1988 to 1996, and a Senior Adviser at the Centre for European Policy Studies from 1994 to 1999.
+He was a visiting professor at the Free University of Brussels from 1988 to 1996, and a Senior Adviser at the Centre for European Policy Studies from 1994 to 1999.
 In 2003, he became a Senior Research Associate at the Foreign Policy Centre in London.